JadeSoanes/Climate_AI_Summer_School/README.md

 * Session 1: Introductions
 * Session 2: AI for Agriculture, Forestry and Other Land Use
+* Session 3: AI for Biodiversity and Ecosystems

 ## How to Use This Repo 💻